OlgaSkripa/biodiversity_project/README.md

 # biodiversity_project
-For this project, we will interpret data from the National Parks Service about endangered species in different parks.
+For this project, we will analyze data from the National Park Service regarding endangered species across various parks.

-We will perform some data analysis on the conservation statuses of these species and investigate if there are any patterns or themes to the types of species that become endangered.
-During this project, we will analyze, clean up, and plot data as well as pose questions and seek to answer them in a meaningful way.
+Our focus will be on exploring the conservation statuses of these species, identifying potential patterns or trends that may explain why certain species become endangered.
+Throughout the project, we will clean and analyze the data, visualize key insights, and formulate and answer questions in a meaningful way.

-Data sources:
+Data Sources:

-Both Observations.csv and Species_info.csv was provided by Codecademy.com.
+Both Observations.csv and Species_info.csv were provided by Codecademy.com.